About 01

 Technical Skills

 Stata · R · Python.
-Longitudinal data analysis, multilevel modelling, SEM, multi-channel sequence analysis, survival analysis, latent growth curves, complex survey design, multiple imputation.
+Longitudinal data analysis, multilevel modelling, SEM, multi-channel sequence analysis, survival analysis, latent growth curves, complex survey design, multiple imputation, principal component analysis, multivariate imputation by chained equations.

 Contact 04